India pale ale

 India pale ale (IPA) is a hoppy beer style within the broader category of pale ale.

-IPA originated in the United Kingdom, to be exported to India, which was under the control of the British East India Company until 1858.
-The higher hop content of IPA acted as a natural preservative, preventing it from spoiling during the long shipping voyage.
+It originated in the United Kingdom, to be exported to India, which was under the control of the British East India Company until 1858.
+The higher hop content acted as a natural preservative, preventing the beer from spoiling during the long shipping voyage.

-IPA declined in popularity in the late 19th and early 20th centuries.
-Since the 1970s, it has regained significant popularity, being associated with craft beer.
+IPA declined in popularity in the late 19th and mid 20th centuries.
+Since the 1970s, it has regained significant popularity, being associated with homebrewing and craft beer.